 Have you read the first part and feel like I told you the story of your life?

-It’s amazing if you did!
+It’s fantastic if you did!

 It means you have what it takes to become a power machine.